Leave a Message

 The problem with this strategy is that real estate markets move on momentum.
 A property receives the highest level of attention, views, and showing requests during its first 14 days on the market.
 When you launch at an unrealistic price point, you completely waste this prime window of high visibility.

-When buyers look at an overpriced house next to correctly priced properties with similar layouts, your home makes the competition's home look like an incredible bargain.
+When buyers compare an overpriced home against correctly priced homes for sale with similar layouts in Solano County, it instantly makes the neighboring properties look like an incredible bargain.

-If your home sits on the market for 30, 60, or 90 days because of an inflated price, buyers start asking, "What is wrong with that house?"
-Even if the property is flawless, the extended time on the market creates an invisible red flag.
+If a property sits on the market for 30, 60, or 90 days, buyers start to wonder, "Is there something wrong with that house?"
+Even if your home is flawless and filled with charm, the extended time on the market creates an invisible red flag that erodes its perceived value.

-When you finally decide to cut the price down to actual market value, the initial buzz is gone.
-Buyers recognize your position of vulnerability and will often submit offers below market value, knowing you are desperate to make a move.
+By the time we decide to adjust the price to meet actual market value, the initial buzz has faded.
+Buyers recognize that the listing is stale, perceive a sense of urgency, and often submit offers below market value knowing you are ready to make a move.

-An accurate valuation requires an objective review of historical sales data and current inventory.
-If you are currently on the fence about whether to sell your asset or keep it as an income stream, take a look at our analysis of the biggest mistakes new landlords make to weigh out your financial options before committing to a list price.
+If you are currently on the fence about whether to sell your asset or keep it as an income stream, I cordially invite you to read our analysis of the biggest mistakes new landlords make to help you weigh your financial options before committing to a list price.

 Let’s Talk